fybrik/fybrik/site/docs/concepts/vault_plugins.md

       }
       EOF
 ```
-3. Have the `CatalogDatasetInfo` structure from the [data catalog response](https://mesh-for-data.github.io/mesh-for-data/dev/reference/connectors/#data_catalog_responseproto) contain the Vault secret path which should be used to retrieve the credentials.
+3. Have the `CatalogDatasetInfo` structure from the [data catalog response](https://mesh-for-data.github.io/mesh-for-data/dev/reference/connectors/#data_catalog_responseproto) contain the Vault secret path which should be used to retrieve the credentials for a given asset.
+When Vault plugin is used to retrieve the credentials the parameters to the plugin should follow the plugin usage instructions.
 This path will later be passed on to the [modules](./modules.md).
-The secret path contains the plugin path, for example, a secret path for the [Vault-plugin-secrets-kubernetes-reader](https://github.com/mesh-for-data/vault-plugin-secrets-kubernetes-reader) plugin is `/v1/kubernetes-secrets/paysim-csv?namespace=m4d-notebook-sample`, where `paysim-csv` is the kubernetes secret name which holds the credentials and `m4d-notebook-sample` is the secret namespace.
+For example, when the credentials are stored in kubernetes secret as is done in the [Katalog](../reference/katalog.md) built-in data catalog; the [Vault-plugin-secrets-kubernetes-reader](https://github.com/mesh-for-data/vault-plugin-secrets-kubernetes-reader) plugin can be used to retrieve the credentials.
+In this case two parameters should be passed: `paysim-csv`  which is the kubernetes secret name that holds the credentials and `m4d-notebook-sample` is the secret namespace, both are known to the katalog when constructing the path.

 The following snippet shows `CatalogDatasetInfo` structure with Vault secret path in `CredentialsInfo` field.